olwmc/van/README.md

 Each AST node inherits from a base class but every node implements the "accept" method, necessary for the visitor to work.

+---

+Short overview for each file containing code:
 * *AST.h*
     - Contains all the classes for the AST nodes as well as their associated information and JSON representation.